armory/documentation/_spinnaker_install_admin_guides/add-aws-account.md

 * `arn:aws:iam::123456789013:role/DevSpinnakerManagedRole`
 * `arn:aws:iam::123456789014:role/DevSpinnakerManaged`

+### IAM User Part 2: Creating the BaseIAMRole for EC2 instances

+When deploying EC2 instances, Spinnaker currently requires that you attach a role for each instance (even if you don't want to grant the instance any special permissions.
+If you do not specify an instance role, Spinnaker will default to a role called `BaseIAMRole`, and it will throw an error if this does not exist.
+Therefore, you should at a minimum create an empty role called BaseIAMRole.

+1. Log into the browser-based AWS Console
+1. Navigate to the IAM page (click on "Services" at the top, then on "IAM" under "Security, Identity, & Compliance")
+1. Click on "Roles" on the left side
+1. Click "Create role"
+1. Select "EC2", and click "Next: Permissions"
+1. Click "Next: Tags"
+1. Optionally, add tags if required by your organization.
+Then, click "Next: Review".
+1. Specify the Role Name as "BaseIAMRole"

-### IAM User Part 2: Creating a Managing Account IAM Policy in your primary AWS Account
+### IAM User Part 3: Creating a Managing Account IAM Policy in your primary AWS Account

 In the account that Spinnaker lives in (i.e., the AWS account that owns the EKS cluster where Spinnaker is installed), create an IAM Policy with permissions to assume all of your Managed Roles.